 What You Can Expect from First Choice Health In Rehab

 Addictions are different, and so are people.
-While their substance abuse and addiction assistance plans are also different, they sometimes share a few similarities.
+While their substance use disorder and addiction assistance plans are also different, they sometimes share a few similarities.
 They can include:

-Intake processes determine the severity of a person’s substance abuse or addiction, help clients complete paperwork, and teach them about their treatment centers or programs.
+Intake processes determine the severity of a person’s substance use disorder or addiction, help clients complete paperwork, and teach them about their treatment centers or programs.

 Detox (detoxification) removes drugs and alcohol from the body and sometimes uses medications to ease the process.